"Willy Wonka" director Mel Stuart dies at age 83

 "It was a favorite book of mine as a child, and I came home one day and asked him if he could make a movie of it, and he did," Madeline Stuart told Reuters on Friday.

 She also had a small part in a classroom scene.
-"There are not many kids get their wishes come true that way," the filmmaker's daughter, now an interior designer, said.
+"There are not many kids get their wishes come true that way," the filmmaker's daugher, now an interior designer, said.

 "He did so many things and we are proud of him.
 'Willy Wonka' when it was released wasn't much of a hit movie.
 It wasn't until years later that it achieved this extraordinary cult status."